panzerdp/dmitripavlutin.com/content/posts/162-array-group-by/index.md

 type: post
 ---

-Many developers like Ruby programming language because of the rich standard utility libraries.
+Many developers appreciate Ruby programming language because of the rich standard utility libraries.
 For example, the [array in Ruby](https://ruby-doc.org/core-3.0.2/Array.html) has a huge number of methods.

 JavaScript step by step also enriches its standard library on strings and arrays.
-For example in a previous posts I described the new [array.at()](/javascript-array-at/) method.
+For example, in a previous post, I described the new [array.at()](/javascript-array-at/) method.

-The todays's hero is the new [array group proposal](https://github.com/tc39/proposal-array-grouping) (currently at stage 3) that introduces new methods `array.groupBy()` and `array.groupByToMap()`.
+Today's hero is the new [array group proposal](https://github.com/tc39/proposal-array-grouping) (currently at stage 3) that introduces new methods `array.groupBy()` and `array.groupByToMap()`.
 Their [polyfills](https://github.com/zloirock/core-js#array-grouping) are available in `core-js` library.

 Let's see how you may benefit from the grouping methods.